Hand Pain: When It’s Time To See a Doctor

 Persistent Pain

 Hand pain isn’t always chronic.
-Pain from a sprain or tendinitis may resolve on its own after several weeks, while thumb arthritis pain can come and go intermittently.
+Pain from a sprain or tendonitis may resolve on its own after several weeks, while thumb arthritis pain can come and go intermittently.
 In cases where you’ve injured your hand, you might experience acute pain that gradually fades over a few days or weeks as it heals.

 If you’re experiencing pain that lasts more than 4-6 weeks, it’s important that a physician investigate the symptoms to find the source.
 A thorough physical examination can help uncover the cause of your persistent hand pain and be the first step to obtaining relief.